AndrewHuntington/game-brawl/README.md

 ## Welcome to the Game Brawl repository!

-### Game Brawl is an application that compares two games of your choosing and desides a winner!
+### Game Brawl is an application that compares two games of your choosing and decides a winner!

 ### [Launch Game Brawl](https://andrewhuntington.github.io/game-brawl/)